 Can prerequisite courses be completed at a community college?

-The listed prerequisite courses may be completed at any accredited college or university in the United States; this includes a community college.
+The listed prerequisite courses may be completed at any accredited college or university in the United States; including community colleges.

 Can someone apply for admission without all the prerequisites completed?

 A course in progress during the fall semester should be indicated on the CASPA application.
-Please visit the CASPA FAQ for listing coursework on the CASPA application.
+Visit the CASPA FAQ for listing coursework on the CASPA application.

 When is the latest I can complete the prerequisite courses and still apply for admission?